 client.
 If numbers were high enough, he said, he could go to the company with a case for doing it.
 And while a vast majority of pollsters did vote for the Mac port, to date there are scarcely 600 people who have voted -- numbers too low to justify action, according to an inside source on the EQMac

 Mac port or no, some have said that SOE is missing the point of what made the server special.
 Player Cabot summed it up thusly: "Those of us who play on EQMac

 PC progression server because the rules have changed since the real PoP

 era.
 We like the hard version of the game, the way it was originally designed and meant to be experienced."

 Is it a done deal at this point?
 Signs point to "yes," but Smedley's letter to the community gave them hope that SOE's president has a soft spot for Al'Kabor.
 In another interesting development, Hobart posted a question on February 8th

 marketplace.
 Is that false hope or a sign that SOE is trying to come up with a financial excuse to save the title?

 It's been said that it's not over till it's over, and March 29th is still some time away.
 Massively has been in contact with SOE regarding this situation, and we hope to hear more soon.

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+fans and what they have to say about this unique gameplay experience.
+And if you've played on Al'Kabor, speak up in the comments and tell us what you think about all this!When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.